OPTASY: Drupal Web Development Agency Toronto

 • Properly structure and format headings

-If you need help to make your website more accessible, check out Optasy's Drupal Website Accessibility services.
+If you need help making your website more accessible, check out Optasy's Drupal Website Accessibility services.
 We'll offer our best support for helping you adopt an accessibility-first mindset to your website.

 Photo credit: Nick Morrison on Unsplash.